 To raise awareness about stress prevention that was established in 1998, International Stress Awareness Week was created in 2018 which has since developed into a major annual event.
 It focuses on stress management while campaigning against the stigma associated with mental health issues and stress.

-This year’s theme is Working Together to Build Resilience and Reduce Stress.
+This year’s theme is Beyond Stress Management: From Stigma to Solutions.
 Some of the key talking points is geared towards workplace stress and helping those who face mental health challengers to access advice and support.

 Stress is the feeling of being under too much emotional or mental pressure.
 It is the body’s reaction to help deal with the feeling of being under pressure or feeling threatened.
 When you are stressed, the body releases stress hormones such as cortisol and adrenaline.